-Parents may borrow for the cost of a student's education using this program.
+Parents may borrow for a student's education using this program.
 PLUS loans are subject to the same repayment rules and regulations as Direct Student Loans.
-Independent students and dependent students whose parents are denied a PLUS loan may borrow an additional unsubsidized loan.
+Independent and dependent students whose parents are denied a PLUS loan may borrow an additional unsubsidized loan.